About Bodhisattva

 Explaining White Manjushri Bodhisattva Buddhist Deity

-White is of , from the in the tradition of Mati Panchen.
+White is the of , from the in the tradition of Mati Panchen.
 An ocean of nectar, white and cool, with many elephants, geese, and waterfowl sporting and playing, calling out with sweet sounds, in the middle of that a with a stem, branches, leaves, fruit and a marvelous sweet fragrance.
 Above a moon disc seat with cool rays of light shining forth to the ten directions.
 The Life of .

 manjushri Thangka